It’s a metaphor, but with possible real-world consequences.

-It’s been hard to avoid hearing about cryptocurrencies lately, especially Bitcoin.
-Opinions run the gamut from it being “worthless, artificial gold” to the wave of the future and next universal currency we’ll all be using someday.
+We’ve heard a lot about cryptocurrencies lately, especially Bitcoin.
+Opinions run the gamut from “worthless artificial gold” to the wave of the future and the universal currency we’ll all be using someday.
 Regardless of what you think about its future, the underlying technology is fascinating to people like me.

 The question is, of course, how does mining something that exists only as bits and bytes in a computer use so much electricity?
 Heck, just what is “mining” in this context, anyway?